jmpessoa/lazandroidmodulewizard/demos/Ant/AppAntDemo1/readme.txt

 9. Hint 1: you can edit "*.bat" to extend/modify some command or to fix some incorrect info/path!

 10.Hint 2: you can edit "build.xml" to set another Android target ex. "android-18" or "android-19" etc.
+   Yes, if after run  "build.*" the folder "...\bin" is still empty then try another target!

 11.Warning: After a new [Lazarus IDE]-> "run->build" do not forget to run again: "build.bat" and "install.bat" !

+12. Linux users: use "build.sh" , "install.sh" , "uninstall.sh" and "logcat.sh" [thanks to Stephano!]
+    WARNING: All demos Apps was generate on windows system!
+So, please,  edit the *.sh to correct one!
+12. Linux users: use "build.sh" , "install.sh" , "uninstall.sh" and "logcat.sh" [thanks to Stephano!]

 ....
 Thank you!